+Although the riot began on August 11, 1965, its roots go back at least two decades.
 Following World War II, over 500,000 African Americans migrated to West Coast cities in hopes of escaping racism and discrimination.
-However they found both in the west.
-For many black Los Angeles, California residents who lived in Watts, their isolation in that community was evidence that racial equality remained a distant goal as they experienced housing, education, employment, and political discrimination.
-These racial injustices caused Watts’ African American population to explode on August 11, 1965 in what would become the Watts Rebellion.
+However, they found both in the west.
+For many Black Los Angeles, California residents who lived in Watts, their isolation in that community was evidence that racial equality remained a distant goal as they experienced housing, education, employment, and political discrimination.
+These racial injustices caused Watts’ African American population to explode on August 11, 1965, in what would become the Watts Rebellion.